ApexRMS/landfireupdate/README.md

 #### Non-Spatial Data

-Next, we will prepare the two non-spatial data files needed for each Geo Area, the transition table and the Existing Vegetation Type (EVT) color look up table.
-Both of these files are provided by LANDFIRE as tables within a Microsoft Access Database file.
+Next, we will prepare the two non-spatial data files needed for each Geo Are.
+Both of these files are provided by LANDFIRE as tables within a Microsoft Access database file.
 These Access database tables must be exported, converted to Comma Separated Value (CSV) format, moved into the `raw/nonspatial/` subfolder of the corresponding Geo Area data folder and renamed to be recognized for the script.

 Both tables needed for the SC Geo Area were found within the `SC_GeoArea_VegTransitions_Update_for_Remap_KCH_complete_KCH_2020_12_18.accdb`